 Do you have a dark basement family room or a kitchen or bathroom with no windows?
-Are you struggling to find a paint colour that makes it feel like a welcome part of your home rather than dismal dungeons of doom?
+Are you struggling to find a paint color that makes these rooms feel like an inviting part of your home rather than dismal dungeons of doom?
 COME TO THE DARK SIDE!

-Now a lot of people get in the mindset that their dark room needs to be a light colour to off-set the lack of natural light.
-And while this can work – and I have a blog post dedicated to this exact topic – you might be missing out on the chance to add some personality and interest with a more deep and saturated paint colour.
+You might think that your dark room needs to be a light color to offset the lack of natural light.
+While this can work – and I have a blog post dedicated to this exact topic – you might be missing out on adding some personality and interest with a more deep and saturated paint color.

-Why would you paint a dark room a dark colour?
+Why would you paint a dark room a dark color?

-Because dark rooms tend to have a lot of shadows.
-Light colours don’t really like shadows and can look dingy and dirty in these low-light spaces.
-On the other hand, DARK colors LOVE shadows; they ABSORB shadows and tend to look even more stunning than they do on that wee little paint chip.
+Dark rooms tend to have a lot of shadows and heavy corners, and many light colors look dingy and dirty in these low-light spaces.
+On the other hand, DARK colors LOVE shadows; they ABSORB shadows and tend to look even more stunning than they do on that weeee little paint chip.

 ‘But won’t this make my room feel dark and scary?’

-If you have adequate lighting, no. The key to solving a dark room doesn’t lie just in choosing the right paint colour, it lies in the lighting as well.
-With adequate lighting and the right decor, even a room with no windows can feel bright and inviting in the day and cozy and intimate in the evening.
+If you have adequate INTERIOR lighting, no. The key to solving a dark room doesn’t just lie in choosing the right paint color; it’s in the lighting as well.
+With adequate lighting and the right decor, even a room with no windows and dark walls can feel inviting and unique in the day and cozy and intimate in the evening.

-If you DON’T have adequate lighting, there really is no paint colour that will save you
+If you DON’T have adequate lighting, no paint color will save you

 Hands down, Chelsea Gray wins the grand prize as the best medium-dark paint color, not just for normal rooms but dark rooms like basements and windowless spaces.
-It’s just the right depth and sits just a smidge on the warm side of neutral compared to more cool/blue toned charcoal grays.
+It’s just the right depth and sits a smidge on the warm side of neutral compared to more cool-blue-toned charcoal grays.

-This gives you an idea of how Chelsea Gray might act in a room with some but not TONS of natural lighting – particularly the right side of the wall.
+The above photo shows you how Chelsea Gray might act in a room with some but not TONS of natural lighting – particularly the right side of the wall.

-- Chelsea Gray has soft undertones that are susceptible to picking up cues from the environment.
-In some lights Chelsea Gray can pick up just a barely there green/blue, in other lights it falls into a slightly softer, brown zone while STILL looking totally charcoal.
+- Chelsea Gray has soft undertones that are susceptible to picking up environmental cues.
+In some lights, Chelsea Gray can pick up just a barely-there green undertone, while in other lights, it falls into a slightly softer, warmer zone while STILL looking totally charcoal

 - Chelsea Gray has an LRV of 23.5